Snow Canyon Middle School

 Run Points: Students will earn up to 50 points every other week for the timed or distance run.

-Article Review: Students will complete two article reviews each quarter, each worth 100 points.
+Article Review: Students will complete article reviews each quarter, each worth 100 points.

-Food/Activity Log: Students will complete two, one week food/activity logs each quarter, each worth 200 points.
+Food/Activity Log: Students may complete one week food/activity logs each quarter, each worth 200 points.

 The Presidential Fitness Test will be performed three times during the semester.